Yarintop/Phone-Lab/README.md

     │   │   ├── java                # Folder that contains all the server code
     │   │   └── resources           # Folder that contains all the resources for the server │   └── test
-    │       └── java                # Folder that contains all the tests for the server ├── pom.xml                     # Maven file, for building and testing the project ├── all_dependencoes.xml        # File that includes all the dependencies from the Moodle, the file is not in use ├── bitbucket-pipelines.yml     # Bitbucket's pipeline configuration file
+    │       └── java                # Folder that contains all the tests for the server (ending with *Test.java) ├── pom.xml                     # Maven file, for building and testing the project ├── all_dependencoes.xml        # File that includes all the dependencies from the Moodle, the file is not in use ├── bitbucket-pipelines.yml     # Bitbucket's pipeline configuration file